Moduli of Distributions via Singular Schemes: Distributions of Degree 1

 Using the procedure outlined in Remark \ref{algo}, we can find explicit expressions for 1-forms vanishing at each of the possible ideals listed above.
 In addition, since the tangent sheaf is $\op3\oplus\op3(1)$, there exists a constant vector field that is tangent to each distribution.
 All of this information (generic 1-form vanishing at $V(I)$, vector field and polynomial $h$) is listed in Table \ref{twistedcubic}.

-The case (8) does not figure in the table above because a $1$-form singular at such scheme is singular in codimension one.
+The case (viii) does not figure in Table \ref{twistedcubic} because a $1$-form singular at such scheme must be singular in codimension one.
 Indeed, the generic $1$-form is $\omega = (t_0y+t_1x)(ydx-xdy)$.
-We also note that the integrable distributions, i.e. foliations, that arise in this case must be of linear pullback type $\mathcal{LPB}(1)$.
-A direct inspection shows that these are precisely the cases (4), (5) and (7).
+We also note that the integrable distributions, i.e. foliations, that arise in this case must be of linear pullback type $\mathcal{LPB}(1)$; this follows from Jouanolou's classification \cite{Jou}.
+In particular, the singular scheme must be a cone over $3$ points in a plane, these are precisely the cases (iv), (v) and (vii).
 Our conclusions can therefore be summarized in the following statement.

-\begin{teo} Let $\dd(0,0)$ be the scheme parameterizing distributions (up to isomorphism) on $\pp^3$ of codimension and degree $1$ whose tangent sheaf is locally free.
+\begin{teo} Let $\dd(0,0)$ be the scheme parameterizing distributions (up to isomorphism) on $\pp^3$ of codimension one and degree $1$ whose tangent sheaf is locally free.
 Let also $H$ be the irreducible component of ${\rm Hilb}^{3t+1}(\pp^3)$ containing twisted cubics.
-Then: \begin{itemize} \item[(i)] There is a surjective morphism $\Sigma \colon\dd(0,0)\rightarrow U$, the open set consisting of non planar aCM curves in $H$ which are not of type (8), which assigns each $\ff\in\dd(0,0)$ to its singular scheme, and such that each fiber $\Sigma^{-1}(C)$ is naturally isomorphic to an open set of $\pum$. \item[(ii)] $\dd(0,0)$ is an irreducible, smooth quasi-projective variety of dimension 13. \item[(iii)] There exists a map $v\colon\dd(0,0)\rightarrow \mathbb{P}^3$ that assigns to each $\ff\in\dd(0.0)$ a constant vector field $v(\ff)\in\pp^3$ which is tangent $\ff$.
-Moreover, for any $C\in U$, the closure of the image $\overline{v(\Sigma^{-1}(C))}$ describes a rational normal curve of degree $d$ in some $\pp^d\subset\pp^3$, where: \begin{itemize} \item[(a)] $d=3$ if and only if $C$ is a twisted cubic. \item[(b)] $d=2$ if and only if $C$ is a conic meeting a noncoplanar line; \item[(c)] $d=1$ if and only if $C$ is three noncoplanar lines meeting twice; \item[(d)] $d=0$ if and only if $C$ is three noncoplanar concurrent lines; \end{itemize} \item[(iv)] $\ff$ is integrable if and only if ${\rm Sing}(\ff)$ falls in cases (4), (5) or (7).
+Then: \begin{itemize} \item[(i)] There exists a surjective morphism $\Sigma \colon\dd(0,0)\rightarrow U$, where $U\subset H$ is the open set consisting of non planar aCM curves in $H$ which are not of type (viii), which assigns each $\ff\in\dd(0,0)$ to its singular scheme, and such that each fiber $\Sigma^{-1}(C)$ is naturally isomorphic to an open set of $\pum$. \item[(ii)] $\dd(0,0)$ is an irreducible, smooth quasi-projective variety of dimension 13. \item[(iii)] There exists a map $v\colon\dd(0,0)\rightarrow \mathbb{P}^3$ that assigns to each $\ff\in\dd(0.0)$ a constant vector field $v(\ff)\in\pp^3$ which is tangent to $\ff$.
+Moreover, for any $C\in U$, the closure of the image $\overline{v(\Sigma^{-1}(C))}$ describes a rational normal curve of degree $d$ in some $\pp^d\subset\pp^3$, where: \begin{itemize} \item[(a)] $d=3$ if and only if $C$ is a twisted cubic. \item[(b)] $d=2$ if and only if $C$ is a conic meeting a noncoplanar line; \item[(c)] $d=1$ if and only if $C$ is three noncoplanar lines meeting twice; \item[(d)] $d=0$ if and only if $C$ is three noncoplanar concurrent lines; \end{itemize} \item[(iv)] $\ff$ is integrable if and only if ${\rm Sing}(\ff)$ falls in cases (iv), (v) or (vi).
 In this case $\ff$ is a linear pullback foliation. \end{itemize} \end{teo}